Physical Evidence: Box office

+Critical response

 Physical Evidence received negative reviews from critics.
-The film was described by the Chicago Tribune as a "feeble thriller... the worst case of filmmaking-by-numbers, reflecting not an ounce of commitment or conviction".
+The film was described by David Kehr of the Chicago Tribune as a "feeble thriller... the worst case of filmmaking-by-numbers, reflecting not an ounce of commitment or conviction".
 The Los Angeles Times called it "flat and remote... a thriller that doesn't thrill."
-On Rotten Tomatoes, the film holds an approval rating of 22% based on 18 reviews, with an average rating of 3.9/10.
+Roger Ebert of the Chicago Sun-Times gave the film a mixed review, finding its screenplay and plot elements predictable and noting that Russell and Reynolds lacked chemistry.
+Janet Maslin of The New York Times gave the film an unfavorable review, writing: "As directed by Michael Crichton, the film wanders dispiritedly from one suspect to another, suggesting that Mr. Reynolds's Joe has been framed but never generating much interest in who the real culprit may be.
+The film is full of bad alibis, likely suspects, incriminating tape recordings and predictably exotic settings, like an orchid-filled greenhouse in somebody's suburban home."